 in meetings of

 CADO's members.
-For example, fair trade premiums have been
+For example, fair trade premiums

 in projects including the construction of 2 bridges to resolve mobility